bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Since I was so familiar with the codebase all these changes proved surprisingly quick and easy to implement.
 I guess my original design must have been relatively sound, since I didn't need to make any fundamental changes, just add more properties and functions to the existing classes.

+### De-slugifying the URL

+This proved to be both easier than I feared, and a lot more complex than I realised it would be.
+Getting something that worked fairly well most of the time was easy, but getting this to work really well almost all the time took a lot of effort!

+As a first pass I knew this would be a two-step process:

+1. Extract the words
+2. Fix the case

+I was quickly found good modules for doing both of these things:

+1. [url-slug](https://www.npmjs.com/package/url-slug) for extracting the words
+2. [title-case](https://www.npmjs.com/package/title-case) for fixing the case

+I simply chained these tools together, and I soon had something that seems to work.

+I tested my solution by generating some show notes, and a nice supply of real-world data soon showed all the cracks!

+Some problems are simply impossible to fix because converting a title to a slug is an inherently lossy process.
+The most significant thing that gets lost is punctuation — all symbols and spacing characters get slugified to a `-`, so there's no way to reverse those back out.
+This has some annoying but unavoidable side-effects:

+1. Punctuation commonly used in headlines like simple colons and commas are lost, becoming simply spaces
+2. Currency symbols are lost
+3. Formatted numbers get broken up, e.g. `1,001` becomes `1 001`, and so does `1.001`!

+But other problems can be fixed with simple regular expressions, for example:

+1. Acronyms like `NASA` get title-caesd to `Nasa`, but a regular expression can easily find and fit those. **However**, some acronyms can't be fixed, for example `US` for the United States is indistinguishable from the collective noun `us`!
+2. Unusually capitalised words like `iPod` get title-cased to `Ipod`, but again, a regular expression can fix most of these
+3. There is not universal agreement on which small words don't get a leading capital when title-casing, style guides and preferences vary.
+This can be fixed by passing your own custom list to the `title-case` module.

+In the end the module was expanded to provide:

+1. A default set of *small words*
+2. A default set of common acronyms and unusually-cased words
+3. A mechanism for costuming the set of *small words*
+4. A configuration setting for providing custom set of capitalisation fixes

+Because even these fixes are imperfect, I added a warning (in yellow) to let the user know that the link needed to be de-slugified, so they know to check the final result for little fixes.

 ## Building a Javascript CLI

 Underlying all of my niggles was one master niggle — the fact that this was still a plain script, and not a full command line app.